 (1) General Considerations.
 Factors chosen for evaluation should be reasonable, logical, coherent, and directly related to requirements in the statement of work (SOW).
 The key to successful use of past performance in the screening process is a clear relationship between the SOW, instructions to offerors, and evaluation criteria.
 Past performance information that is not important to the current acquisition should not be included.
 For instance, there would be no point in considering poor subcontract management if there were no subcontract management needed on the contract.
 Alternatively, if there were a significant amount of software development, it would be important to know the offeror's record with estimating lines of code, providing software builds on time with few errors, and accomplishing the effort within the estimated cost.
+At a minimum, the quality of contractor's past performance should be assessed during the evaluation.

 (2) Responsibility Determination.
-When appropriate, the SIR should state past performance would be used to evaluate the responsibility of the contractor, and as an evaluation factor.
+When appropriate, the SIR should state past performance will be used to evaluate the responsibility of the contractor and as an evaluation factor.
 A contractor with a record of unsatisfactory past performance should be screened out of the selection process as part of the responsibility determination.
 If a contractor's past performance record passes the responsibility determination, then the past record should be compared to the other responsible offerors to determine the offeror that provides the best value to the Government.